Spicy Sesame Gochujang Noodles

 Instructions

-1. 1Soak the rice noodles according to package instructions until they are *just* under al dente (you still want them to have a bit of bite), then drain and set aside.
+- 1Soak the rice noodles in hot water according to package instructions until just under al dente (they should still have a slight bite), then drain and set aside.

-3. 3Season the chicken with salt and pepper.
-Heat 1 tablespoon oil in a large sauté pan or wok over medium-high heat.
-Add the sliced chicken and sauté for 4 to 5 minutes, stirring occasionally, until browned and cooked through.
-Transfer the chicken to a clean plate and set aside.
+- 3Season the chicken breast with salt and pepper.
+Heat 1 tablespoon olive oil in a large sauté pan or wok over medium-high heat.
+Add the chicken and cook 4–5 minutes, stirring occasionally, until golden brown and the internal temperature reaches 165°F. Transfer to a clean plate.

-4. 4Add the remaining 1 tablespoon oil to the hot pan along with the mushrooms and white parts of the scallions.
-Sauté for 5 to 7 minutes, stirring occasionally, until the mushrooms are browned.
-Add in the garlic sauté for 2 more minutes, stirring frequently.
+- 4Add the remaining 1 tablespoon olive oil to the hot pan along with the sliced mushrooms and white parts of the green onions.
+Cook 5–7 minutes over medium-high heat, stirring occasionally, until the mushrooms are deeply browned.
+Add the minced garlic and cook 2 minutes more, stirring frequently, until fragrant.

 Nutrition — Per Serving